-(a) Represents a loss (recorded in Other (expense) income, net) related to an investment in the common stock of Jing-Jin Electric Technologies Co.
+(a) Represents (gain) loss (recorded in Other (expense) income, net) related to an investment in the common stock of Jing-Jin Electric Technologies Co.
 Ltd.

-- (b) Represents a gain (recorded in Other (expense) income, net) related to investments in co-development agreements to expand our position in propulsion solution technologies. - (c) Represents stock-based compensation expense (recorded in Cost of sales, Selling, general and administrative, and Engineering research and development). - (d) Represents expenses (recorded in Selling, general and administrative and Engineering research and development) for earnouts related to our acquisition of Vantage Power Limited. - (e) Represents losses (gains) (recorded in Other (expense) income, net) on intercompany financing transactions related to investments in plant assets for our India facility.
+- (b) Represents stock-based compensation expense (recorded in Cost of sales, Selling, general and administrative, and Engineering research and development). - (c) Represents a gain (recorded in Other (expense) income, net) related to investments in co-development agreements to expand our position in propulsion solution technologies. - (d) Represents losses (recorded in Other (expense) income, net) on intercompany financing transactions related to investments in plant assets for our India facility. - (e) Represents expenses (recorded in Selling, general and administrative and Engineering research and development) for earnouts related to our acquisition of Vantage Power Limited.